 Braised Baby Turnips And Greens With Turmeric, Garlic And Lime Juice —GET RECIPE

 I suggest a bunch of garnishes for this chewy pasta.
 They add bright flavor, texture, and visual interest to the dish.

 The ingredients I recommend are all on hand from the pesto, so just keep some extra aside.
 You can offer the garnishes separately at the table in little bowls, or garnish each individual serving if you want to do it restaurant-style.

-Finishing salt, or flake salt, is an awesome ingredient to have in your pantry.
-The salt is light in texture and flaked, so a little goes a long way.
+Flake salt (known as finishing salt) is an awesome ingredient to have in your pantry.
 The flakes melt in your mouth differently from table salt, and the overall salt flavor is milder.

-In addition to the arugula pesto and turnips you are about to enjoy in this chewy pasta, flake salt will add another bit of diversity to your diet.
+In addition to the arugula pesto and turnips you are about to enjoy in this chewy pasta, flake salt will add diversity to your diet.

 Recipe for ‘Chewy’ Pasta With Succulent Arugula Pesto And Baby Turnips With Their Greens